-A panic attack is a sudden episode of intense fear that develops for no apparent reason and that triggers severe physical reactions.
+A panic attack is a sudden episode of intense fear that triggers severe physical reactions when there is no real danger or apparent cause.
 Panic attacks can be very frightening.
 When panic attacks occur, you might think you're losing control, having a heart attack or even dying.

-You may have only one or two panic attacks in your lifetime.
-But if you have had several panic attacks and have spent long periods in constant fear of another attack, you may have a chronic condition called panic disorder.
+Many people have just one or two panic attacks in their lifetimes, and the problem goes away, perhaps when a stressful situation ends.
+But if you've had recurrent, unexpected panic attacks and spent long periods in constant fear of another attack, you may have a condition called panic disorder.

 Panic attacks were once dismissed as nerves or stress, but they're now recognized as a real medical condition.
-Although panic attacks can significantly affect your quality of life, treatment is very effective.
+Although panic attacks can significantly affect your quality of life, treatment can be very effective.